-Getting into Medicine isn’t easy, and the chances are, you were at or near the top of your class for most of high school and sixth form.
+Getting into medicine isn’t easy, and the chances are, you were at or near the top of your class for most of high school and sixth form.
 However, once you get to medical school, everyone is in the same position.
 On one hand, this serves to create an amazing atmosphere, where everyone is truly passionate about the subject, and wants to be the best they can be.
 On the other, it can come as quite a shock to be thrown into a room with hundreds of other people who are ‘just like you’.

 Try and put your worries into perspective.
-While you’re sat in your bedroom, struggling to comprehend even the first slide of a lecture handout, knowing that you’ve still got three essays and a literature review due in by the end of that week, Medicine can seem like the worst decision you’ve ever made.
+While you’re sat in your bedroom, struggling to comprehend even the first slide of a lecture handout, knowing that you’ve still got three essays and a literature review due in by the end of that week, medicine can seem like the worst decision you’ve ever made.

-All the above being said, it is important to try and avoid being in a situation where you simply don’t have time to finish a piece of work.
-I’ve made myself a work timetable for the last two years and it’s been an absolute lifesaver.
+All of the above being said, it is important to try and avoid being in a situation where you simply don’t have time to finish a piece of work.
+This is a big source of medical school stress.
+I’ve made myself a study timetable for the last two years and it’s been an absolute lifesaver.

 It’s easy, especially in first year, to get caught up in the excitement of university life, and to think it’s a good idea to go out every other night.
 It’s also easy to think that ‘pulling an all-nighter’ is the answer to an essay crisis.

-I think we’ve established that Medicine is a pretty time-consuming degree.
+I think we’ve established that medicine is a pretty time-consuming degree.
 Nevertheless, it’s important to make time for other things: playing a musical instrument, going to hockey practice, simply sitting around with friends.
 Achieving a work-life balance is one of the hardest things about medical school, but I would argue that it is essential to enjoying your time there.

 We’re all in the same boat.
-Talk your problems through with friends, people in higher years, parents… the chances are, they’ll have been through something similar!
-And even if they haven’t, an outside opinion can often offer a whole new perspective.
+Talk your problems through with friends, people in higher years and parents.
+The chances are, they’ll have been through something similar, even if they haven’t experienced medical school stress!
+An external opinion can often offer a whole new perspective.

 Getting into Medicine is a massive achievement in itself, never forget that.
 It took hours of work experience, months of volunteering, and weeks of gruelling exams to earn that acceptance letter, but you did it.
 Medical school is just another challenge – you can do this too!